If you hear the words ‘Monopoly Man’, then you’ll likely imagine the man with the mustache that’s been a feature of Monopoly board games since 1936.

 Rich Uncle Pennybags is surprisingly sprightly for his age.
 In many versions of the game, he’s depicted running with a large bag full of money.

-When the precursor to Monopoly – Landlord’s Game – was originally created by activist Elizabeth Magie, her goal was to highlight the evils of capitalist society where each person was protecting their own financial interests.
+When the precursor to Monopoly – Landlord’s Game – was originally created by activist Elizabeth Magie, her goal was to highlight the evils of a capitalist society where each person was protecting their own financial interests.

 She wanted to highlight the failings of a society so focused on ownership of property, and the money it could make.
 Ironically, the idea for her game was taken by Parker Brothers who modified it to make Monopoly, giving her no credit for the initial idea.